 Diversity in Academic Resources Dickinson has devoted significant academic resources to diversity.
 The Waidner-Spahr library boasts one of the largest private collections of Asian Studies in the country, the Norman and Margaret Jacobs Collection.
 The collection includes over 20,000 volumes covering China, Japan, Korea, Vietnam, Thailand, India, and other Asian countries.
-The library also has an East Asian Reading Room with its own dedicated computer terminal, special reading materials, and Asian artifacts.
+The East Asian Studies Reading Room houses most of the library's East Asian language collections, which consists of monographs, journals and DVDs in Chinese and Japanese, as well as a small collection of Korean titles, including artifacts.
 The Trout Gallery possesses a substantial collection of African Art totaling slightly more than 600 pieces.
 The pieces represent a wide swath of Africa including Ethiopia, the Sepik River region, the Upper Volta, Burkina Fasso, Mali, Sudan, the Ivory Coast, Angola, Tanzania, Ghana, Benin, and other countries within Africa.
 The collections include various cultural materials such as sculptures, textiles, baskets, pottery, masks, and archeological materials.